twidi/streamdeckfs/README.md

 "Lines" of texts can have different configuration options and will be written on top of each other in their numerical order.
 Note that all `IMAGE` layers will be drawn BEFORE the text lines.

-All text will be written in the same font (Roboto), which has many "styles" (combination of weight and italic).
+All text will be written in the same font ([Roboto](https://fonts.google.com/specimen/Roboto)), which has many "styles" (combination of weight and italic).
+Emojis are rendered via the [Noto Color Emoji](https://www.google.com/get/noto/help/emoji/) font.
+Both fonts are provided with the `streamdeckfs` package.

 Text is not wrapped by default and will be truncated to fit on a line.
 See the `wrap` and `scroll` options below to change this behavior.

+All consecutive white space will be merged on a single space.

 The configuration options for the texts are: